Badsworth/pfml_scripts/docs/portal/internationalization.md

 #### Using markup in values

 Sometimes content necessitates the use of specific HTML tags.
 However, markup should only include tag names and not tag attributes.
-A tag's `class`, `href`, and other attributes should be set by the page or component that renders the key (see usage example below).
+A tag's `className`, `href`, and other attributes should be set by the page or component that renders the key (see usage example below).

 Using markup in content strings can be useful but it can also make them more difficult to read and edit without introducing errors.
 Markup should be used sparingly.
 Some of the reasons for using markup in content strings include answering yes to any of these questions: